 CCSS.3.MD.C.7d Recognize area as additive.
 Find areas of rectilinear figures by decomposing them into non-overlapping rectangles and adding the areas of the non-overlapping parts, applying this technique to solve real world problems.

-in a comprehensive bundle that covers all the area topics your students need to learn!
+This is Lesson 4 in a comprehensive bundle that covers all the area topics your students need to learn!

 Save 30% on this resource by purchasing the Digital Area Bundle!